CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

 - Task 4: Overview of Defender for DevOps (including pricing) [Read-Only]
 - Task 5: Securing your pipeline with GHAS
 - Task 6: Connecting and Securing your Azure DevOps environment to MDC
-- Task 7: Integrating non-MS security scan solutions with MDC
-- Task 8: Role of Defender Cloud Security Posture Management (DCSPM)
+- Task 7: Role of Defender Cloud Security Posture Management (DCSPM)

 ## **Task 1: Understanding CI/CD pipelines in Azure DevOps**